 - Cork- It is the third largest city on the island, located in the south-west.

 - Waterford- situated in the south-east of Ireland, it is the oldest city in the Republic of Ireland.

 10. What is the relationship between Ireland and the UK?

 Ireland and the UK have a really close relationship.
 In history, there was a lot of conflicts between the two, but nowadays the governments enjoy a strong diplomatic relationship.
 The United Kingdom is the most important trading partner of Ireland, while Ireland takes the 5th place in British exports.
 Therefore they have a beneficial relationship.

 ČTĚTE TAKÉ: Maturitní otázky na téma Austrálie

-11. Is Irish language similar to English?
+11. Is the Irish language similar to English?
 Why? / Why not?

 12. Which monument do you think is the most well-known in the world?
 Why?
 Tell me about it.

 It would probably be either Dublin’s St. Patrick’s Cathedral or the Cliffs of Moher.
 St. Patrick’s Cathedral is the tallest church in Ireland, and more than 300 000 visitors come every year.
 The Cliffs of Moher are 14km long cliffs, offering a view of the Atlantic Ocean.